jemxz/faceboook-scraper-backend/README.md

 ![facebook scraper demo](imgs/template.gif)

 This is a tool that uses browser automation to scrape data from facebook.
 This one in particular is made for scraping data from groups and pages that exist on facebook.
-Happy Scraping
+Happy Scraping People

 # Pre-requisites